hindu-comm/weblogs/manasataramgini/2010/01/2010-01-05_a-discursion-on-the-sanatkumariya-panchabrahma-siddha-shamkara-tantra-and-the-early-evolution-of-the-dakshinashaiva-system.md

 Another point of interest is the position of the SST with respect to the beings such as DAkinI-s, vetAla-s and vinAyaka-s:
-graha-vetAla-DAkinyo duShTash chaanye sahasrasaH |
+graha-vetAla-DAkinyo duShTash chaanye sahasrasaH \|
-pralayaM yAnti te sarve maitrIm Ayanti mAnavAH || SST 1.35
+pralayaM yAnti te sarve maitrIm Ayanti mAnavAH \|\| SST 1.35
 Here the deployment of the svachChanda mantra is said to destroy evil beings like DAkinI-s, graha-s and vetAla-s.
 Again we have:
-shivasyaiva hi nirmAlyaM sahasreNAbhimantritam |
+shivasyaiva hi nirmAlyaM sahasreNAbhimantritaM \|
-dhUpanaM tena rakShAMsi bhUta-vetAla-sugrahAH |
+dhUpanaM tena rakShAMsi bhUta-vetAla-sugrahAH \|
-vinAyakAs tu Dakinyo jvaraapasmara saMbhavAH |
+vinAyakAs tu Dakinyo jvaraapasmara saMbhavAH \|
-nashyanti sakalA rogAH satyaM satyaM vadAmyahaM||SST 4.11
+nashyanti sakalA rogAH satyaM satyaM vadAmyahaM\|\|SST 4.11
 Here it is stated that the fumigation with the nirmAlya of shiva on which the mantra of aghora has been chanted a 1000 times is verily a means to destroy rakSha-s, bhUta-s, vetAla-s, graha-s vinAyaka-s,